Table Of Contents

 What Is A House Inspection?

-An examination of a house (for sale) by an experienced and/or registered house inspector.
+A Building Inspection is an examination of a house by an experienced house inspector.
 This examination can be of the interior, exterior or both.
 House inspections ensure that the property you are going to purchase is worth the asking price and has no hidden faults that might be costly to fix in future.
 Inspecting a house always favors the buyer as they may be able to bargain for a price reduction to compensate for any defects in the property.

 Who Is A House Inspector And What Are Their Duties?

-A house inspector is a professional with certification to inspect houses for structural integrity.
-The building inspector’s primary duty is to examine homes for faults that are minor, major, visible or invisible to the buyer, or in some cases the seller.
+A house inspector is a professional with the necessary experience to inspect houses for structural integrity.
+The building inspector's primary duty is to examine homes for faults that are minor, major, visible or invisible to the buyer, or in some cases the seller.
 These faults can be fixed before the actual purchase or even after the buyer has bought the house.

 A house inspector mostly comes under the command of a professional service provider.
 The house inspection company is responsible for finding faults in the house.